spencertipping/catastrophe/src/catastrophe.md

     tracer.find('f(_x)').filter('v(_) === 0').map('_x.toString()')
     tracer.find('f(_x)').map('"f(#{_x} = #{v(_x)}): #{v(_)}"')

-This query shows you each input to f() followed by the corresponding output.
+The last query shows you each input to f() followed by the corresponding output.
 You can use string interpolation like this because the mapping function is caterwaul-transformed under :all.

                                                     select(xs)              = collection(xs, this.xs, this.pattern),
                                                     iteration_context(x)    = this.pattern /~match/ this.xs[x].tree() /or [{}] / {x: this.xs[x]} /-$.merge/